-Zoom in to see high priority rusty patched bumblebee areas with RWMWD; use this link to see if your residence is in a high priority area, especially if you are interested in being considered for having your yard be included in the city of Maplewood’s demonstration grant.
+Zoom in to see high priority rusty patched bumblebee areas in and around RWMWD, especially if you are interested in being considered for having your yard be included in the city of Maplewood’s demonstration grant.
 The orange areas are the highest priority so you need to zoom in close to be sure that your home is included.
 The neighborhood demonstration projects in Maplewood require these projects to be in “high priority areas’.
-This is a customized map that shows where there are other projects (rain gardens, etc) that have been installed in our watershed.

 This map can help you become attuned to where surveys to date have revealed the presence of the rusty patched bumblebees.
 There is a fair amount of research being done about the rusty patched bumble bees, and these and other bumblebees and other threatened pollinators need further study.
 Use the information from this map to build your own curiosity, excitement and to motivate yourself and others to enhance habitat in your yards.

-IMPORTANT: Even if your neighborhood or residence doesn’t currently fall into the high priority areas where they have been sighted, it does not mean that there are not rusty-patched bumblebees located in your neighborhood or yard that need your support through habitat restoration projects (small or big) and best practices to support their survival.They may be living and overwintering around you, but are not yet documented.
-There are many other pollinators (bees or butterflies that are threatened as well) and your habitat improvements can make a difference to them as well!
+IMPORTANT: Even if your neighborhood or residence doesn’t currently fall into the high priority areas, it does not mean that there are not rusty-patched bumblebees located in your neighborhood that need your support through habitat restoration projects and best practices to support their survival.They may be living and overwintering around you, but are not yet documented.
+There are many other pollinators – bees and butterflies – that are threatened as well, and your habitat improvements can also make a difference for them!